mendix/docs/content/en/docs/refguide9/general/system-requirements.md

     * Adoptium Temurin JDK 11 (x64) – for Mendix 9.14 to 9.17
     * Eclipse Temurin JDK 11 (x64)– for Mendix between 9.18.1 and 9.18.15
     * Eclipse Temurin JDK 17 (x64)– for Mendix 9.18.16 and above
-* Gradle version 7.6 or above - if Gradle is not yet installed on your machine, Mendix will install Gradle version 8.5
 * Git for Windows (x64)
 * Mendix Native Mobile Builder
 * Microsoft Edge WebView2 Evergreen Runtime (x64)
+* For Studio Pro 9.24 and above: Gradle version 8.5 or above (if your Java version is 11 or 17, Gradle version 7.6 or above will also work) - if Gradle is not yet installed on your machine, Mendix will install Gradle version 8.5

 If you are running Studio Pro on an ARM64 device (for example, an M1 Mac), you need the following version of .NET 6 in addition to the x64 version listed above: